- July 30, 2015

 - Select “Tools” from the ‘Test Summary’ page

-- Then select “Generate Reports” from “Tools” menu
+- Then select “Generate Reports” from the “Tools” menu

 - Then select the report type

 - Then customize the report contents

 - From the output options page, select the output format and click Finish to generate the report.

 - The generated report can be compared with a predefined set of values using SLA’s.

 SLA (Service Layer Agreements): It allows the user to set a baseline for performance statistics.
 By applying SLA user can compare the values in generated report with a predefined set of values.
 To know more about SLA’s click here.

-To know how to apply SLA profile to the generated report click here.
+To know how to apply an SLA profile to the generated report click here.

 Neotys provides a wide range of support to their product NeoLoad through their blogs, websites and communities.